lab-cosmo/sphericart/docs/src/installation.rst

     pip install sphericart[torch]
     pip install sphericart[jax]

-If you need an extra 5-10% of performance, you should build the code from source:
+If you need an extra 5-10% of performance on CPU, you should build the code from source:

 .. code-block:: bash